 Alyshia Gálvez is Associate Professor and Director of the CUNY Institute of Mexican Studies at Lehman College.
 She is the author of Guadalupe in New York: Devotion and the Struggle for Citizenship Rights among Mexican Immigrants and Patient Citizens, Immigrant Mothers: Mexican Women, Public Prenatal Care, and the Birth Weight Paradox, which was awarded the 2012 Book Award by the Association of Latino and Latin American Anthropologists.

-Rosemary Marangoly George was Associate Professor in the Department of Literature at the University of California–San Diego.
-She was the author of The Politics of Home: Postcolonial Relocations and Twentieth-Century Literature.
-She passed away in October
+Rosemary Marangoly George was Associate Professor in the Department of Literature at the University of California-San Diego.
+She is the author of The Politics of Home: Postcolonial Relocations and Twentieth-Century Literature.
+She passed away in 2013.

 Kirsten Silva Gruesz is Professor of Literature at the University of California-Santa Cruz.
 She is the author of Ambassadors of Culture: The Transamerican Origins of Latino Writing.